jmarckel/get-er-done/README.md

 The GetErDone suite uses OIDC scope claims to authorize users access to the various services provided by the GetErDone-API.
 These scopes are encoded into the Authorization header which is used by the webapp to make calls to the API on behalf of the user.

-The GetErDone-WebApp will request the following scopes:
+The GetErDone-WebApp will request the following GetErDone-API scopes:
 -   read:tasks
 -   write:tasks
 -   delete:tasks